johnrjj/simple-reverse-proxy/README.md

 **Reverse Proxy** `localhost:port/fwd/:url` where **:url** is the encoded url to forward to

+**CORS Bypassing** `localhost:port/cors/:url` where **:url** is the encoded url to make a request to, on behalf of the consumer

 ####Example:

 `localhost:port/fwd/google.com` will forward to **google.com**

 `localhost:port/fwd/https%3A%2F%2Fgoogle.com` will forward to **https://google.com**

+`localhost:port/cors/ttps%3A%2F%2Fmyjira.atlassian.net%2Frest%2Fapi%2Flatest%2Fproject` will send a request to **https://myjira.atlassian.net/rest/api/latest/project** with user's headers intact and return a payload of the response {err, response} as json.
+This gets around JIRA's CORS limitations.

 ## Deploy